-Temperature Probe
+Temperature Probes

-Use a digital device with a wire thermocouple probe that can be introduced into the unit chamber through the door space or chamber access port.
+Use a digital device with a wire thermocouple probe that can be introduced into the unit chamber through the unit access port.
 Select a thermocouple suitable for the application temperature you will be calibrating at.

-Why Probes?
+Why a Probe?

-Reference readings taken outside the chamber using wire temperature probes which avoid chamber door openings.
+Reference readings taken outside the chamber using wire temperature probes avoid chamber door openings.
 Openings disrupt the chamber temperature.
 Each disruption requires a minimum 1-hour wait to allow the atmosphere to re-stabilize before continuing.